CodeWithSomesh/TinDog/README.md

 Check it out:
 https://codewithsomesh.github.io/TinDog/

-Uploaded a walkthrough video as well,  check the "TInDog (Walkthrough).webm" file
+Uploaded a walkthrough video as well,  check the "TinDog (Walkthrough).webm" file